 Student status will be secondary to employee status in all considerations, including student fee waivers.
 Tuition assistance is the waiver of tuition and the waiver of certain fees.
 Tuition Assistance Program participation will be granted on a space-available basis.
 For limited-slot enrollment programs, approval must be granted by the teaching institution.
 An employee must receive a grade of C or better in each approved Tuition Assistance Program academic course.

-Employees may not enroll in the following professional schools: dental, medical, pharmacy, veterinary, law, or executive/premiere or comparable graduate programs.
+Employees may not enroll in the following professional schools: dental, medical, pharmacy, veterinary, law, or executive total cost programs.
 (BR Minutes, September 2004)

 The responsibilities each party has in connection with Tuition Assistance Policy are:

 |Vice Chancellor for Human Resources, USG||Ensure compliance with policy.|

 |Institution Chief Human Resources Officers||Ensure compliance with policy.|

 |Institution TAP Coordinator Home Institution||Ensure appropriate campus communications regarding policy, deadlines, etc. Receive and evaluate applications for approval in compliance with policy; notify applicants of decision.
 Serve as liaison to the TAP Coordinator at Teaching Institution.|

 |Institution TAP Coordinator Teaching Institution||Serve as liaison to Home Institution TAP Coordinator; Evaluate applications for approval in compliance with policy; notify Home institution of decision|